Disability in the media: Common depictions

 The media generally depicts people with disabilities according to common stereotypes such as pity and heroism.

 Disability advocates often call this type of societal situation the "pity/heroism trap" or "pity/heroism dichotomy" and call instead for its supporters to "Piss On Pity" and push forward with inclusion instead.

 When reports are about the "plight of the disabled" they rely on the pity or medical model of disability.
-Telethons are an example of this, such as the Jerry Lewis MDA Telethon which has been heavily criticised and sometimes even physically protested by disability rights advocates.
+Telethons are an example of this, such as the Jerry Lewis MDA Telethon which has been heavily criticized and sometimes even physically protested by disability rights advocates.

 Negative day-to-day reporting may occur chiefly by depicting a given person or people with a disability as a burden or drain on society.

 The "super-crip" model, in which subjects are portrayed as heroically overcoming their conditions, is also often used when reporting on people with disabilities.

 The social model tends to be used for reporting on the activities of disability rights activists if the report is positive.

 The term "inspiration porn" was coined in 2012 by disability rights activist Stella Young in an editorial in Australian Broadcasting Corporation's webzine Ramp Up.
 The term describes when people with disabilities are called inspirational solely or in part on the basis of their disability.